 The group was organised from Paris by myself and from Oxford by Alain Viala.
 Over the four years of the programme, which came to an end in December 2015, we organised a variety of seminars and conferences.
 We set up a database of quarrels of the early modern period.
 The dedicated website contains further information about the programme.

 We are now engaged in publications.
 A special issue of the peer-reviewed journal Littératures classiques came out in 2013, staking out our initial findings.
 A collection edited by Paddy Bullard and myself was published in 2016 by the Voltaire Foundation: it offers a fresh perspective on the conflicts between Ancients and Moderns.
 The collection addresses in particular the issue across the arts (music, letters, painting) and philosophy, as well as across Europe.
 Another collection, edited by Jeanne-Marie Hostiou and myself and to be published by Classiques Garnier, will look at the specific issue of the relations between quarrels and literary and artistic creation.
-I have also edited a special issue of the journal Paragraph wich will come out in the Spring of 2017 and will deal with the “Theory of Quarrels” both in the early modern period as well as in contemporary contexts.
+I have also edited a special issue of the journal Paragraph wich came out in the Spring of 2017 and deals with the “Theory of Quarrels” both in the early modern period as well as in contemporary contexts.
 I have also edited a special issue of the journal Paragraph wich came out in the Spring of 2017 and deals with the “Theory of Quarrels” both in the early modern period as well as in contemporary contexts.